Managing Licensed Members on the Enterprise Admin Dashboard

 - A new user is created with an email address associated with a domain claimed by your Enterprise.

-- An existing user logs in to Trello using your Enterprise’s SSO for the first time
+- An existing user logs in to Trello using your Enterprise’s SSO for the first time.

 Free managed users are related to your Enterprise through email domain or SSO but because they do not have a license, they cannot access content owned by your Enterprise (unless they are allowed to as board guests) and are not subject to full Enterprise admin control and visibility that licensed members are.
-Think of this group as people at your company using Trello outside the teams and boards owned by your Enterprise.
+Think of this group as people at your company using Trello outside the Workspaces and boards owned by your Enterprise.

 Granting a license to a Trello user